RichardCoffee/custom-post-type/README.md

 ## Taxonomies

+Frankly, this is kind of a mess.
+It is on my TODO list.

 $this->taxonomy_registration($args)

 $args must be either an associative array or a string.
 If it is a string then it must be parsable by the WordPress [wp_parse_args()](http://codex.wordpress.org/Function_Reference/wp_parse_args) function.
 Accepted arguments are: